Entanglement-assisted quantum turbo codes: Simulation Results

-Our final simulation tested the serial concatenation of the PTO1R inner encoder with the PTO1REA outer encoder, and this EAQ turbo code has an entanglement consumption rate of $2/9$.
+which in this case is $p \approx 0.2209$.
 The inner encoder is quasi-recursive, and the outer encoder has a significantly higher free distance than in the previous simulation because it has entanglement assistance.
+Though, one can place a constant upper bound on the minimum distance of these turbo codes because the inner encoder is not recursive.
 This simulation provides a good test to determine the effectiveness of an inner encoder that is quasi-recursive.
-That is, one might think that quasi-recursiveness of the inner encoder combined with an outer encoder with high free distance would be sufficient to produce a turbo code with good performance (the thought is that this would explain the good performance in the first simulation), but Figure~\ref{fig:PTO1-performance}(d) demonstrates that this intuition does not hold.
-The pseudothreshold occurs at approximately $0.14$, but this value is only a rough estimate because it is not as clearly defined.
-This pseudothreshold is only $1.55$~dB higher than the threshold for the unassisted code, and it is $5.45$~dB away from noise limit from the EA\ hashing bound.
+That is, one might think that quasi-recursiveness of the inner encoder combined with an outer encoder with high free distance would be sufficient to produce a turbo code with good performance (the thought is that this would explain the good performance in the first simulation), but Figure~\ref{fig:PTO1-performance}(d) suggests that this intuition does not hold.
+The pseudothreshold occurs at approximately $0.18$.
+This pseudothreshold is only $1.50$~dB higher than the threshold for the unassisted code, and it is $0.889$~dB away from the noise limit of $0.2209$ given above.